 The Quest for the Perfect Backpacking Spork

-Frustrated by the burden of carrying a specific utensil for every food medium?
-Looking for something versatile, something light, or something to add that extra bit of pizzaz to your meal?
-Look no further than the compound spoon-fork known as the spork.
-We brought together three of the best models on the market and tested them side-by-side on short backpacking trips in the Sierra.
+Grab a spork and a knife and your camp cutlery collection is complete.
+To find the best spork, we bought three and tested them over multiple backpacking trips in a side-by-side shootout.
 We then brought our contenders to Northern Ontario and ate with them, quite vigorously, for seven weeks straight, evaluating each for comfort, durability and performance.
 In this review you'll learn which products proved their mettle, and which bent under pressure.

 Behold the results.